waow1234/Generative-Ai/README.md

-# Generative-Ai
+# Stock and Investment Chatbot
 ## Overview and Use Cases
-This Flask application integrates AI and financial data retrieval to provide a robust solution for answering questions and fetching stock prices.
-It has three main functionalities:

- - Question Answering: Uses a pre-trained transformer model to answer questions based on provided context.
+The Stock and Investment Chatbot is designed to assist users in obtaining information about stock prices and financial data.
+It also provides investment recommendations and analysis based on user queries.
+The chatbot can answer questions, fetch real-time stock prices, and compare multiple stock symbols.

+### Use Cases
- - Stock Price Retrieval: Fetches real-time stock prices using the Alpha Vantage API.
+- **Query Stock Information**: Users can request current stock prices for individual symbols.
- - Stock Comparison: Compares stock prices of multiple symbols.
+- **Compare Stock Prices**: Users can compare prices of multiple stock symbols.
-## Use Cases
--Financial Analysts: Quickly get answers to financial questions and compare stock prices.
--Investors: Retrieve real-time stock prices to make informed decisions.
--Developers: Use the API to build applications that require financial data and AI-driven question answering.
+- **Answer Financial Questions**: Users can ask general financial or stock-related questions to receive contextual answers.
 ## Technologies and Tools
 ## AI Techniques and Tools
 -Transformers: Utilizes the pipeline function from the Hugging Face Transformers library for question answering.